On this page you will find information about how to request a journal article (or book chapter) from UKHSA KLS using the document supply service.

 You can email us the document details to [email protected]

 Please complete as much information as possible.
-The minimum information we require is:
+This may include:

 - Authors (first two authors will be sufficient if there are many)